5 Tips To Prevent & Treat Holiday Heartburn

 For most people, a little heartburn every once in a while isn't anything to worry about.
 Although it's unpleasant, over-the-counter medications and (if necessary) changes in diet are enough to treat most cases, explains Dr. Schnoll-Sussman.

 "However, there are some negative consequences of long-standing reflux," she says.
-If your reflux becomes chronic, it turns into gastroesophageal reflux disease (GERD), which can cause inflammation, scarring, or ulcers in the esophagus.
-The most worrying possibility, though, is the development of a condition called Barret's esophagus, which, in a small subset of patients, can go on to become esophageal cancer.
+If your reflux becomes chronic, it turns into gastroesophageal reflux disease (GERD), which can cause inflammation, scarring, or ulcers in the oesophagus.
+The most worrying possibility, though, is the development of a condition called Barret's oesophagus, which, in a small subset of patients, can go on to become oesophageal cancer.

 But, again, over-the-counter remedies and small changes do the trick for most people.
 So, click through to see a few of Dr. Schnoll-Sussman's tips for preventing and treating that awful feeling.